Know Before You Go!

 Can I go beep, Tweet, or crinkle in the night?

 You can but you shouldn’t!
 If it has a battery, turn it off or set it on vibrate.
-Remember to check your watches, pagers, and cell phones.
+Remember to check your watches, pagers, and cell phones before the program begins.
 If you are an on-call emergency worker, set your phone to silently vibrate and then quietly exit to the lobby to take the call.
 Please do not distract those seated around you by texting or Tweeting.
 Unwrap candy or anything else encased in noisy cellophane prior to the concert.

 Will I be able to take pictures or record the concert?

 No. Taking pictures or making audio or video recordings of the concert are violations of copyright and distracting to other concert-goers.
 Only professionals with prior permission from the Larimer Chorale are allowed to record concerts.

 How long will I have to sit there?